davidmalcolm/gcc-python-plugin/docs/gimple.rst

    .. py:attribute:: rhs

-      The right-hand-side of the comparison, as a gcc.Tree
+      The right-hand-side of the comparison, as a :py:class:`gcc.Tree`

    .. py:attribute:: true_label